-Getting the right texture here requires a kamodo-san donabe, specifically designed to make the dreamiest, fluffiest rice imaginable.
-15 minutes may not seem like enough cooking time for short grain rice, but trust us, this comes out perfect every time.
+Getting the right texture here requires a kamado-san donabe, specifically designed to make the dreamiest, fluffiest rice imaginable.
+Fifteen minutes may not seem like enough cooking time for short-grain rice, but trust us: This comes out perfect every time.

 1. In a bowl, combine the chicken, sake, soy sauce, and fish sauce.
 Mix well, cover tightly with plastic wrap, and let the chicken marinate at room temperature for 30 minutes.

-2. Meanwhile, combine the rice, dashi stock, and toasted sesame oil in the kamodo-san donabe and let the rice soak for 20-30 minutes.
+2. Meanwhile, combine the rice, dashi stock, and toasted sesame oil in the kamado-san donabe and let the rice soak for 20 to 30 minutes.

-3. Spread the ginger over the rice and top with marinated chicken, pouring over all of the marinating liquid.
+3. Spread the ginger over the rice and top with marinated chicken, pouring all of the marinating liquid over the top.

-4. Cover the donabe with both lids (making sure the holes are perpendicular to each other so that the steam can move properly) and cook over medium high heat for 13-15 minutes, or 2-3 minutes after you see steam puffing out of the hole on the top lid.
+4. Cover the donabe with both lids (making sure the holes are perpendicular to each other so that the steam can move properly) and cook over medium-high heat for 13 to 15 minutes, or 2 to 3 minutes after you see steam puffing out of the hole on the top lid.

-5. Turn off the heat and let the dish rest (with both lids on) for 20-30 minutes.
+5. Turn off the heat and let the dish rest (with both lids on) for 20 to 30 minutes.